 It is a $25 civil penalty to use marijuana in a public place as a first offense.
 A second offense is still a $25 civil penalty but the court is also required to order the individual into a substance abuse treatment or education program.
 A third offense is a Class 4 misdemeanor.

 The Virginia Code governing marijuana possession provides that ownership or occupancy of the place or vehicle where the marijuana is found does not create a presumption that the person knew or had possession of it.
 Rather, the Commonwealth will need to show other evidence that the person is guilty of the offense.
 Such evidence would include statements to the effect of knowing it is present or that it is theirs, making furtive movements towards an area where the officer later locates the substance, proximity to the marijuana (though proximity alone is not enough to establish possession), etc. Essentially, if you didn't know the pot was there, you are not guilty of the offense.
 The police must also provide proof that the marijuana was tested in order to show it is in-fact marijuana.

 In cases where it appears that the Commonwealth can prove possession, we will nevertheless work towards a dismissal of the charge through preemptive community service and/or drug testing to show the client is now drug-free.

-It is nice that Virginia and some other states have finally decriminalized marijuana possession.
-However, because it is not yet legal, it can still negatively impact certain aspects of your life.
+Whether you have been charged civilly or criminally, Marijuana Possession can have long-lasting consequences and can still negatively impact certain aspects of your life.
 If you would like to fight your marijuana charge give us a call.
-We want to help you get the charge dismissed so that you can also get the charge expunged.
 We offer a free consultation and flat-fees and would be happy to help.